jamesy36/asg3/README.md

       relies on receiving ack or nack to determine whether success was achieved!
       if any of the messages are confusing in terms of format, look at the wait_response function at the end and the commands function.

+ Notes about PRM:

+For the most part works by receiving the message from the CLI, and detemining whether it was receieved b Clii or not.
+If it was it'll be outputting to all nodes minus CLI.
+Once it receieves a command, it'll process the command in the PRM.
+It then does paxos through prepare, ack, and accept.